yt-project/yt/doc/source/reference/command-line.rst

 Config helper
 ~~~~~~~~~~~~~

-The :code:`yt-config` command-line tool allows you to modify and access the yt's
+The :code:`yt config` command-line tool allows you to modify and access the yt's
 configuration without manually locating and opening the config file in an editor.
 To get a quick list of available commands, just type:

 .. code-block:: bash

-   yt-config -h
+   yt config -h

 This will print the list of available subcommands: